rexovolt/november/README.md

 Required arguments are in \<angle brackets>, while optional arguments are in [square brackets].

+### Global arguments

+Aside from the help command, the following arguments are required for all commands:

+- `--user/--bot` determines whether the token is a bot or session token.
+These require different methods of authentication.
+- The token is provided as-is (i.e. as copied from Revolt).
+Bot tokens can be found in your bot settings page - to get session tokens, [follow this guide](https://infi.sh/post/revolt-tokens).

+In addtion, you can optionally specify a custom API URL (e.g. `https://api.myrevoltinstan.ce`).
+This should be the last argument and in quotes. **This is not required if you're using the official Revolt instance (`https://revolt.chat`).**

 ### Sending messages (-send)

 To send messages with Termivolt, run `termivolt -send`.
 Here's the full list of arguments:

-`termivolt -send <(--user/--bot)> <token> <channel id (in quotes)> <message content (in quotes)>`
+`termivolt -send <(--user/--bot)> <token> <channel id (in quotes)> <message content (in quotes)> [custom API URL]`

 #### Arguments

-- `--user/--bot` determines whether the token is a bot or session token.
-These require different methods of authentication.
-- The token is provided as-is (i.e. as copied from Revolt).
-Bot tokens can be found in your bot settings page - to get session tokens, [follow this guide](https://infi.sh/post/revolt-tokens).
+In addtion to the required arguments:

 - The channel ID should be provided as a string (i.e. in quotes).
 You can find it in the URL when using Revite (the official Revolt client) or by right-clicking the channel's entry on the channel list and selecting "Copy channel ID".
 - The message itself should be fully encased in double quotes - if you want to use double quotes in the message itself, escape them with a backslash.
 Note that message formatting may be messed up in some cases - I'm still investigating as to why, but it seems backticks and \newlines break.